 The symptoms of one person with autism can be very different from the symptoms of another person with autism.
-Health care providers think of autism as a spectrum disorder - a group of disorders with a range of similar features.
-1,2,3,4
+Health care providers think of autism as a spectrum disorder—which means that there is a range of similar features in different people with the disorder.1

 One person with autism may have mild symptoms, while another may have more serious symptoms, but they both have ASD.